 Logitech MX Vertical

-The Logitech MX Vertical represents the mainstream adoption of vertical mouse technology by one of the industry’s leading peripheral manufacturers.
+The Logitech MX Vertical represents mainstream adoption of vertical mouse technology by one of the industry’s leading peripheral manufacturers.
 This mouse features a 57-degree vertical angle that provides significant ergonomic benefits while remaining accessible to users transitioning from traditional mice.

 Evoluent VerticalMouse Series